Major Controversies Surrounding Logan Paul: A Detailed Timeline

 December 2017: Aokigahara Forest Controversy

-In December 2017, Logan Paul visited the Aokigahara forest in Japan, filmed himself finding the corpse of a suicide victim, and uploaded the footage to his YouTube channel, leading to widespread controversy.
+In December 2017, Logan Paul visited the Aokigahara forest in Japan and filmed himself finding the corpse of a suicide victim, uploading the footage to his YouTube channel, sparking significant controversy.

-On December 31, 2017, Logan Paul uploaded a vlog to his YouTube channel depicting the recently deceased corpse of a man who had died by hanging himself in Aokigahara, leading to widespread criticism.
+On December 31, 2017, Logan Paul uploaded a vlog to his YouTube channel depicting the recently deceased corpse of a man who had died by hanging himself in Aokigahara, the "suicide forest", causing widespread controversy.

 January 1, 2018: Written Apology on Twitter

-On January 1, 2018, Logan Paul removed the Aokigahara video from his YouTube channel and followed up with a written apology on Twitter.
+On January 1, 2018, following the backlash from the Aokigahara video, Logan Paul removed the video and issued a written apology on Twitter.

-As of February 9, 2018, a petition urging YouTube to delete Logan Paul's channel received more than 720,000 signatures as a result of the backlash of the Aokigahara video.
+As of February 9, 2018, a petition to delete Paul's YouTube channel garnered more than 720,000 signatures following the backlash for the Aokigahara video.

 2019: Copyright Infringement Lawsuit

-In 2019, Flobots sued Logan Paul for copyright infringement after he sampled their song for his song "No Handlebars".
-Paul eventually deleted the song from YouTube.
+In 2019, Flobots sued Logan Paul for copyright infringement, leading to him deleting his song "No Handlebars" from YouTube.

 May 6, 2021: Press Conference Brawl with Floyd Mayweather Jr.

-On May 6, 2021, at a press conference at Hard Rock Stadium, Jake Paul, Logan's brother, instigated an angry brawl with Floyd Mayweather after removing Mayweather's hat.
+On May 6, 2021, at a press conference at Hard Rock Stadium, Jake Paul, Logan Paul's brother, instigated a brawl with Floyd Mayweather Jr. by removing Mayweather's hat.

-In September 2021, Logan Paul released an NFT-based game called CryptoZoo, which was mocked for using stock images and was poorly received.
+In September 2021, Logan Paul released an NFT-based game called CryptoZoo.

-In December 2022, YouTuber Coffeezilla released a docuseries exposing the game's lack of functionality despite substantial funding for CryptoZoo.
+In December 2022, YouTuber Coffeezilla released a docuseries exposing the lack of functionality of Logan Paul's game CryptoZoo despite substantial funding.

-In January 2023, Logan Paul apologized and promised a $1.3 million refund for NFT holders of CryptoZoo.
+In January 2023, Logan Paul apologized for CryptoZoo and promised a $1.3 million refund for NFT holders.

-In January 2023, Logan Paul faced criticism after his former pet pig, "Pearl", was found abandoned in California.
-The pig was rescued and diagnosed with a potentially life-threatening uterus infection.
+In January 2023, Logan Paul faced criticism when his former pet pig, Pearl, was found abandoned by The Gentle Barn Sanctuary in California.
+The pig was diagnosed with a life-threatening uterus infection but recovered.
+Paul denied any wrongdoing, stating he re-homed the pig responsibly in 2021.

-By February 2023, Logan Paul faced a class-action lawsuit from investors in CryptoZoo.
+In February 2023, Logan Paul faced a class-action lawsuit from investors related to CryptoZoo.

-In January 2024, a refund program began for CryptoZoo, where Logan Paul offered refunds to those agreeing not to sue, and he also filed a counter-claim against co-defendants.
+In January 2024, Logan Paul began a refund program for CryptoZoo NFT holders, offering refunds to those agreeing not to sue, and he also filed a counter-claim against co-defendants.

-In June 2024, Logan Paul decided to sue Coffeezilla for defamation, despite his earlier apologies regarding CryptoZoo.
+In June 2024, Logan Paul decided to sue Coffeezilla for defamation, after Coffeezilla requested a new investigation into Liquid Marketplace.